 1:1 / identity verification – the process of comparing two face templates and determining if they are a match using similarity thresholding.

-There are a lot of different applications for facial clustering.
+There are a lot of different applications for face clustering.
 One of the most common use cases is in child exploitation, where investigators serving warrants often end up with large amounts of digital evidence (images and videos) containing children (victims) and adults (perpetrators).
-Using facial clustering, the investigators can ingest these images and determine how many different persons are in the dataset.
+Using face clustering, the investigators can ingest these images and determine how many different persons are in the dataset.
 In turn, the images from these different identities can passed into a 1:N search system to determine the identities of each person, and in turn either help rescue them (victims) or proceed with the criminal investigation (perpetrators).

 Interocular distance (IOD) / Inter-pupillary distance (IPD) – – the number pixels (Euclidean distance) between the center of the two eye sockets.
 It is common for a face recognition algorithm’s sensitivity to image resolution to be measured as accuracy versus IPD.